dynamsoft-docs/label-recognition-docs/programming/c-cplusplus/c-user-guide.md

 ## Requirements

-### Windows
+- Windows
     - Windows 7, 8, 10, 2003, 2008, 2008 R2, 2012.
-- Visual Studio 2003 or above
+    - Visual Studio 2008 or above

-### Linux
+- Linux
     - Linux x64: Ubuntu 14.04.4+ LTS, Debian 8+, etc
     - GCC 4.2+

 ## Installation

-If you don’t have SDK yet, please download the Dynamsoft Label Recognizer(DLR) SDK from the [Dynamsoft website](https://www.dynamsoft.com/label-recognition/downloads) and unzip the package.
+If you don’t have SDK yet, please download the Dynamsoft Label Recognizer(DLR) SDK from the <a href="https://www.dynamsoft.com/label-recognition/downloads" target="_blank">Dynamsoft website</a> and unzip the package.
 After decompression, the root directory of the DLR installation package is `DynamsoftLabelRecognizer`, which is represented by `[INSTALLATION FOLDER]`.

 ## Build your first application